Six tasks for recovery

 a support network

-Bringing together a support network is the essential feature of the six steps
+Bringing together a support network is the defining feature of this therapy.

 The aim is to have support for change and the maintenance of change, with at least one supportive person because…